With Christmas in the balance, nations eye UK omicron surge

 But many European leaders have opted for something less.

-Portugal is telling most nonessential workers to work from home for a week in January, while Greece will have 10,000 police officers on duty over the holidays to carry out COVID pass checks.

 In Spain, the national average of new cases is double what it was a year ago.
-But authorities in the country with one of Europe’s highest vaccination rates are betting primarily on mandatory mask-wearing indoors and the rollout of booster shots, with no further restrictions in the pipeline.
+But authorities in the country with one of Europe’s highest vaccination rates are betting primarily on mandatory mask-wearing indoors and the rollout of booster shots, with no further restrictions planned.

-Miguel Hernán, an epidemiologist at Harvard University who advised the Spanish government earlier in the pandemic, said the reluctance to impose new curbs was understandable, but warned it was better to act early rather than late.

-“The earlier they are applied, the shorter the time they are needed,” he said.
+Neighboring Portugal is telling most nonessential workers to work from home for a week in January, but has no other new measures in the pipeline.

+Tiago Correia, an associate professor of global health at Lisbon’s New University, said European public opinion will accept a lockdown only when pressure on health services makes it inevitable.

 “I don’t think big New Year parties can happen this year — unfortunately, again,” he added.
 “Omicron won’t forgive us any carelessness if we aren’t cautious.”